 After the fat is removed, the pellets are dried, placed on a tray, then put into a low-heat oven for approximately 8 hours.
 Now it’s time to fry the pork rinds.
-The pellets are placed in a fryer with an oil that has a high smoking point and heated to about 370 degrees.
+The pellets are placed in a fryer with with a high smoking point oil and heated to about 370 degrees.

-Pork rinds must be seasoned immediately after frying so that the spices stick to its surface, making it more flavorful.
-Once the pork rinds are cooled, they’re ready to be served!
+Pork rinds must be seasoned immediately after frying so that the spices stick to their surface, making it more flavorful.
+Once they are cooled, it’s time to eat!